 They’re in hundreds of common products we use everyday, from microwave meals, takeout boxes, non-stick pans, plastic water bottles, perfume, shampoo, hand soap, and lots more.
 Virtually all Americans have measurable amounts of endocrine disrupting chemicals in their home and bloodstream.
 Unfortunately, that probably includes your kids.

 Children are more vulnerable to endocrine disrupting chemicals (EDCs) for two reasons.
 The first is they are still developing.
 The wrong hormones or the wrong amount at a key stage in their life can derail their development, possibly for life.
 Second, because children are smaller and their kidneys and liver are still fragile they're more vulnerable to any type of poison, EDCs included.

 We believe they’re the modern version of asbestos, lead paint, or tobacco smoke.
 They’ve been linked to disturbing things like weight gain, IQ loss, infertility, and serious behavior problems.

-Read on to find out the impacts that EDCs can have on babies growing in the womb, young children, teenagers, and adults, as well as learning what you can do to keep your kids safe from these toxic substances.
+Read on to find out more about what endocrine disrupting chemicals (EDCs) do to babies in the womb, young children, teenagers, and adults, as well as what you can do to keep your kids safe.